How to decommission Exchange Server 2010 after Office 365 Migration

 $userlist | foreach { Enable-MailUser $_ -externalEmailAddress “$($_.samaccountname)@DOMAIN.COM” }

-d) Now the user has been converted to Mail User, you can check in on-premise Active Directory, Users email attributes are added / updated again.
-Below email attributes are added / updated to the on-premise user:
+Now the user has been converted to mail user, you can check in the on-premise active directory, Users email attributes will be restored.
+Below email attributes are restored to the on-premise user:

 1. EmailAddress